 By its nature as a local government unit, the City is subject to various federal, state and local laws and contractual regulations.
-No instances of noncompliance considered material to the financial statements were noted.
+Other than the issues of noncompliance discussed in Notes 3 and 9, no other instances of noncompliance considered material to the financial statements were noted.